ethereum/portal-network-specs/state-network.md

 A node is expected to be *interested* in a piece of content if `distance(node_id, content_id) <= radius`.

 Nodes are expected to track the radius of other nodes on the network.

+### Gossip

+Nodes in the network should use the following rules for gossip.

+TODO: outline the process of receiving a proof and: 1) extracting the parent proofs, and re-advertising them to the nodes in the network they expect to be interested in them as well as 2) relaying the base proof to neighbor nodes that should be interested.

 ### Wire Protocol